What are HTTP Requests?

 HTTP’s lifetime is simple,

-- First, we connect to our server (foodcourt), our browser gives a request to connect to a socket (just like calling for a waiter) after that the request reaches the socket(waiter) and is accepted i.e., port 80 if we use HTTP.
+• First, we connect to our server (foodcourt) by entering an URL, and our browser gives a request to connect to a socket (just like calling for a waiter).
+After that, the request reaches the socket(waiter) and is accepted, i.e., port 80 if we use HTTP.

 DNS Resolution

-- Next begins our cooking part where our HTTP protocol starts executing, whatever commands you may require on its API server are being executed and data is now being exchanged from the established link, for example you type PUT, or say GET.
+• Next begins our cooking part, where our HTTP protocol starts executing; whatever commands you may require on its API server are being executed, and data is now being exchanged from the established link; for example, you type PUT or say GET.
 The HTTP PUT request method creates a new resource or replaces a representation of the target resource with the request payload.
-Similarly GET is used for getting or fetching data from the server, such as the page index or user details.
-Most of such commands include POST, DELETE, UPDATE and so on.
+Similarly, GET is used for getting or fetching data from the server, such as the page index or user details.
+Most such commands include POST, DELETE, UPDATE, and so on.

 Terminating a HTTP Request

-These commands are sent by HTTPS requests if it's okay the server replies with some cookies and a set of headers to execute certain things to achieve your instruction and the connection is broken which is either a: -
+These commands are sent by HTTPS requests, and the server replies with some cookies and a set of headers to execute certain things to achieve your instruction.
+Once the command is executed the connection will be broken, which can be either one of the two ways mentioned below:

 So our food is served and the connection with the kitchen is no longer needed , happy meal!!